mahmoudparsian/data-algorithms-book/README.md

 How To Run Python Programs
 ==========================
-To run python programs just call them with `spark-submit` together with the arguments to the program:
+To run python programs just call them with `spark-submit` together with the arguments to the program.

 Questions/Comments
 ==================
 Please send me an email: mahmoud.parsian@yahoo.com